kaunel85/ong-bylaws/bylaws.md

     1. For any Member on the program, the Executive Committee, in consultation with the Scholarship Chairman and the Chapter Advisory Board Chairman, can assess and adjust the program as deemed necessary for the Member.
 Any such adjustment may only be passed by the majority vote of the Executive Committee, the Scholarship Chairman, and the Chapter Advisory Board Chairman.
     2. Courses taken during the summer semester shall not effect a Member’s standing with respect to the Scholarship Program except where the Member was considered a full time student by McMaster University during the summer semester.

-74. If a Member on the scholarship program achieves a 7 GPA during the summer semester (unless the summer semester is a full course load) or is a part-time student, he will stay on the scholarship program for the fall semester and will have full membership privileges (contingent upon individual review).
+74. If a Member on the scholarship program achieves a 7 GPA as a part-time student or during the summer semester (unless the summer semester is a full course load), he will stay on the scholarship program for the fall semester and will have full membership privileges (contingent upon individual review).

 75. While wearing the Greek letters of Phi Delta Theta or having them associated with them in public, in any form or fashion, Members are expected to act in a responsible fashion and not to act in such a way that would bring dishonor to the organization.
 In judicial contexts this standard will be established by the best judgement of the Executive or Judicial committee depending on the context.